marvinroman/grav-docker/docs/config_flags.md

-SSL_ENABLED | Set to 1 to enable the SSL configuration SSL_LETS_ENCRYPT | Set to 1 to automate SSL creation using Let's Encrypt NGINX_DEBUG_HEADERS | Set to 1 to enable the sending of debug headers to the browser FASTCGI_CACHE | Set to 1 to enable fastcgi caching PLUGINS | Comma separated list of plugins you want installed THEME | Public theme you want installed from the Grav site
+SSL_ENABLED | Set to 1 to enable the SSL configuration SSL_LETS_ENCRYPT | Set to 1 to automate SSL creation using Let's Encrypt NGINX_DEBUG_HEADERS | Set to 1 to enable the sending of debug headers to the browser USE_GEOIP | Set to 1 for NGINX to pass COUNTRY_CODE, COUNTRY_NAME & CITY_NAME to PHP
+FASTCGI_CACHE | Set to 1 to enable fastcgi caching
+PLUGINS | Comma separated list of plugins you want installed THEME | Public theme you want installed from the Grav site